2024 Solar Incentives Guide for Hopkins, MN - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of your solar system's cost.

 State & Local Solar Incentives